Welcome to Acta Agronomica Sinica,

 Effect of allelic combinations of soybean maturity loci E1/E2/E3/E4 on latitude adaptation

-1. 1 College of Life Sciences, Guangzhou University / Innovative Research Center of Molecular Genetics and Evolution, Guangzhou 510006, Guangdong, China; 2 Guangdong Key Laboratory of Plant Adaptation and Molecular Design, Guangzhou 510006, Guangdong, China
+1. 1College of Life Sciences, Guangzhou University / Innovative Research Center of Molecular Genetics and Evolution, Guangzhou 510006, Guangdong, China

-• Received:2024-04-12 Revised:2024-08-15 Accepted:2024-08-15 Published:2024-08-29
+• Received:2024-04-12 Accepted:2024-08-15 Online:2024-12-12 Published:2024-08-29

 • Supported by:

-This study was supported by the Youth Found of National Natural Science Foundation of China (31901569).
+Youth Found of National Natural Science Foundation of China(31901569)

 Abstract:

 Soybean, as an important oil crop, is one of the main sources of high-quality protein and edible oil.
 Soybean yield and seed quality are closely related to growth-period traits, which are mainly controlled by a series of genes associated with the growth period.
 In this study, 16 near-isogenic lines (NILs) of E1-E4 were developed using Harosoy as the genetic background and were planted in experimental fields in Shijiazhuang and Hefei.
 The growth period, seed quality, and yield traits were investigated to understand the adaptability of different combinations of E1-E4 mutants to mid-latitude planting areas.
 The results showed that the 16 NILs had different photoperiod sensitivities and flowering times.
 WT and e4 NILs were unsuitable for planting in Shijiazhuang due to late flowering and low yield, while all NILs matured normally when planted in Hefei.
 Different allelic combinations of E1-E4 also affected plant height, node length, yield per plant, and seed quality.
 We found that e3 or e4 mutations could lead to early flowering under long-day conditions and simultaneously induce a shading response, resulting in taller plants and longer node lengths.
-We measured the protein, oil, and sucrose content of the seeds and found that the seeds of WT in NILs could not mature normally, exhibiting the lowest oil content and the highest sucrose content.
+We measured the protein, oil, and sucrose content of the seeds and found that the seeds of WT could not mature normally, exhibiting the lowest oil content and the highest sucrose content.
 Overall, seeds from the other NILs, when planted in Shijiazhuang, showed higher oil and sucrose content compared to those planted in Hefei but lower protein content.
 Therefore, to evaluate the latitude adaptability of soybean cultivars, it is necessary to comprehensively examine the effects of growth-period genes on photoperiod sensitivity, seed quality, and yield.

 Key words: soybean, growth period, yield, seed quality, adaptability